NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 each camera.
 The output is the triangulated point in the local North-East-Down coordinates.

+If the inputs are stddev values, then these are squared, creating variances, before being propagated.

 The Jacobian was computed using centered finite differences, with a step size of 0.01 meters for the position and 1e-6 for the (normalized) quaternions.
 The computation was not particularly